Section 07 / 11

 AmountEqual to deficit or partial (if combined with reserves or participant contributions).Operator discretion, but must be disclosed to SSB for approval.

 If Operator Goes BankruptQard Hasan becomes a claim against operator's estate.
-Policyholders have no claim on the operator's shareholders' capital per the Islamic Insurance standard.Reinforces separation of operator and policyholders' funds.
+Policyholders have no claim on the operator's shareholders' capital.Reinforces separation of operator and policyholders' funds.

 Deficit Management Over Multiple Years